 We've been fortunate to work with some of the world’s greatest retailers over the years to deploy customer centricity throughout their organizations.
-In doing so, we've learned quite a lot about how to operationalize all the fancy math that powers Custora.
+In doing so, we've learned quite a lot about how to operationalize all the fancy math that powers Amperity.
 The core of our stack is a Rails application with a React front end.
 All of our data pipelines are built in Spark, and our predictive models are built in both Spark and R.

 We embrace the idea that most decisions are reversible and to be experimental and just try things. ”

 How does the team handle situations in which developers have different opinions on how to solve technical challenges?

 Generally, we try to put the decision into the hands of the person who owns the project and folks embrace this.
 So, there might be some suggestions or additional perspectives that we share with each other, but it's pretty well respected that the decision for how we implement something is in the hands of the implementer.
 We embrace the idea that most decisions are reversible and to be experimental and just try things.
 If an approach doesn't work out here or there, that’s OK.
 We're better off making any decision and moving forward rather than endlessly debating.